Trek 820 Review: Still a Good Bike To Ride On?

 - Seatpost: Bontrager SSR, 2-bolt head, 29.2mm, 12mm offset

 Is the Trek 820 A Good Bike to Ride?

 In the world of biking, a perfect bike is the one that offers the chance to use wherever and whenever you want without having to worry about anything.
 And that’s very close to what the Trek 820 offers.

 With this bicycle, you will get outstanding quality overall for a fantastic cost, on top of one of the most reliable suspensions, superb versatility, and a smooth riding that alongside the perfect upright position – will satisfy any of your needs without fault.

 Of course, it is not the lightest out there, sacrificing a little of mobility and manageability in the process.
 The same happens with the saddle, which is not the most comfortable either.

 However, it is still one of the most decent bikes you will find.
 The favorite of many low-end users – and you could be the next one!

 The Trek 820 is one of the easiest& most reliable bicycles you will ever ride!

-- Aluminum dual sport frame with suspension fork creates a durable, lively ride for go-anywhere versatility; 700c wheels fit riders 64 to 74 inches tall
+- Aluminum dual sport frame with suspension fork creates a durable, lively ride for go-anywhere versatility.
+700c wheels are best fit riders 64 to 74 inches tall

-- 24-speed shifters and front and rear derailleurs for high performance gear changes
+- 24-speed trigger shifters provide high performance for easy and precise gear changes